 Describe a character who might live here.
 What do they look like?
-How big would they be?
 Why do they live here?
+What do they like to do?
+What is their personality like?
 You might like to tell someone in your home about your character.